- Skin allergies

-- Nervousness, anxiety, depression, and other psychologic disorders
+- Nervousness, anxiety, depression, and other emotional problems

-- It may begin with something that rubs, irritates, or scratches the skin, such as clothing.
+- It may start when something that rubs, irritates, or scratches the skin, such as clothing.

 - The person begins to rub or scratch the itchy area.
 Constant scratching causes the skin to thicken.

 - The thickened skin itches, causing more scratching, which causes more thickening.